adobe/aepsdk-messaging-ios/Documentation/sources/class-message.md

 ###### Parameters

-- _suppressAutoTrack_ - if set to `true`, the "inapp.dismiss" Edge Event will not be sent regardless of the `autoTrack` setting.
+- _suppressAutoTrack_ - if set to `true`, the "decisioning.propositionDismiss" Edge Event will not be sent regardless of the `autoTrack` setting.

 ## track(_:withEdgeEventType:)